View Nepal in Detail

 Day 8

-After a two-night stay in Dingboche, we move forward on our trek to Lobuche.
+After a two-night stay in Dingboche, we continue our trek to Lobuche.
 The air gets noticeably thinner as you climb towards Lobuche.
-Lobuche is a small village located near Mount Everest in Nepal’s Khumbu region at 4940 meters altitude.
+Lobuche is a small village located near Mount Everest in Nepal’s Khumbu region at 4940 meters.
 You will pass through Thukla(4620m), where climbers who lost their lives on Everest are remembered with a moving array of monuments.
 The trail follows the Khumbu Glacier moraine, offering stunning views of Pumori and Nuptse.
 The stunning scenery will fuel our motivation until we finally reach Lobuche(4,940 m/16,210 ft).

 Overnight in Lobuche!